 If no loss mitigation option is available, or if any member has provided notification to the Credit Union pursuant to the Fair Debt Collection Practices Act (FDCPA) with respect to that loan, the written notice requirements.

-If the member has not provided notification under the FDCPA and there are loss mitigation options available, the Credit Union will comply with the below:
+If the member has not provided notification under the FDCPA and there are loss mitigation options available, the Credit Union will comply with the following:

 If the member is delinquent when they become a debtor in bankruptcy, the Credit Union will provide the required written notice no later than the 45th day after the member files a bankruptcy petition (Chapter 11), regardless of whether the Credit Union provided the written notice in the preceding 180-day period.

-If the member is not delinquent when they file a bankruptcy petition, but later become delinquent while a debtor in bankruptcy, the Credit Union will provide the written notice no later than the 45th day of the member’s delinquency, regardless of whether the Credit Union provided the written notice in the preceding 180-day period.
+If the member is not delinquent when they file a bankruptcy petition, but later becomes delinquent while a debtor in bankruptcy, the Credit Union will provide the written notice no later than the 45th day of the member’s delinquency, regardless of whether the Credit Union provided the written notice in the preceding 180-day period.

 The written notice will not contain a request for payment.